 What If My Appraisal Comes In Low?

 In the case of a low appraisal, meaning the contracted sales price is more than the actual value of the property, a couple of things can happen.
-As the buyer, you can use this as an advantage to negotiate a lower sales price.
+As a buyer, you can use this as an advantage to negotiate a lower sales price.
 Remember, the bank won’t lend the buyer more than the home is worth.

 If a bad appraisal is standing between you and your home purchase or sale, investigate getting a second opinion via another appraisal.